groq/groq-typescript/README.md

 main();
 ```

-### Request & Response types
+### Request and Response Types

-This library includes TypeScript definitions for all request params and response fields.
+The Groq TypeScript API Library includes TypeScript definitions for all request params and response fields.
 You may import and use them like so:

 <!-- prettier-ignore -->
 ```ts